Yale Symposium on

-A most significant symposium was held on the campus of Yale University during November 2 to 4, 2000.
-A remarkable group of speakers gathered to broaden the base of a growing 'movement' that today is commonly associated with the term 'intelligent design.'
+A significant symposium was held on the campus of Yale University during November 2 to 4, 2000.
+A remarkable group of speakers gathered to broaden the base of a growing 'movement' that today is commonly associated with the term 'Intelligent Design.'
 Here you can view the program from the symposium and even listen to selected talks (see listing below)!

 This symposium focuses on science data and not religion—as is so often the cry of the critics.
 And yes, the Yale symposium was hosted by The Rivendell Institute for Christian Thought and Learning and cosponsored by The Discovery Institute, the Yale Law School Forum on Cultural and Academic Freedom, and by Yale Students for Christ.

 To separate the hosts from the scientific content requires that you listen for yourself to what the speakers have to say!
 Due to academic bias, it took the above cited organizations to spearhead an effort to get a vital discussion rolling.

 You will be surprised by the reasonable and thoughtful science that is entertained here.
 And in this is the delight of thinking both freely and with a critical eye to what the data reveal to us!

 We applaud the event, but note that previous symposiums, as well as others to come, will expand the discussion.
 This event is truly at the root of future debates that promise to shift the educational foundation here in the United States and furthermore around the world.

 Use the following link to view and download a PDF file that is the document outlining the symposium's schedule and information on many of the speakers.

 Program November 2000 (in Acrobat PDF format) Science

 to provide this PDF reproduction of their symposium's program